sw478/multidimensional-sudoku/README.md

 	7x7: 2.5 sec\
 	7x8: 12 sec\
 	7x9: 25 sec\
-	8x8: more than 10 mins
+	8x8: more than 10 mins / unknown

 	notes on the heuristic